Tracking the Approval Ratings of All 50 U.S. Governors

 America’s most popular and unpopular governors

-- Iowa’s Reynolds and New York's Hochul are joined in the most unpopular list by three other incumbents who could seek another term in 2026: Tina Kotek of Oregon, Greg Abbott of Texas and Tony Evers of Wisconsin.
+- Iowa’s Reynolds is joined in the most unpopular list by three other incumbents who could seek another term in 2026: Tina Kotek of Oregon, Kathy Hochul of New York and Greg Abbott of Texas.

 Trend over time: Governors' approval ratings